1) What is the difference between the QA and software testing?

 - Automation Tools: RFT, QTP, and WinRunner

-28) Explain what is a cause effect graph?
+28) What is a cause effect graph?

 A cause effect graph is a graphical representation of inputs and the associated outputs effects that can be used to design test cases.